-To ensure that districts use effective survey instruments in the administrator evaluation process, and to allow educators to share results across district boundaries, the CSDE has adopted recommended survey instruments as part of the SEED state model for administrator evaluation and support.
+To ensure that districts use effective survey instruments in the administrator evaluation process, and

+survey instruments as part of the SEED state model for administrator evaluation and support.
 Panorama Education developed the surveys for use in Connecticut, and districts are strongly encouraged to use these state model surveys.